Skip to content

 - Individuals without these “soft” skills can face a very “hard landing” in postsecondary education, employment, and community settings.

 Job Exploration Counseling

-When blindness/low vision, alone or coupled with additional disabilities, seem to limit options, BEAR can help.
+- When blindness/low vision, alone or coupled with additional disabilities, seems to limit options, BEAR can help.

 Counseling on Opportunities in Comprehensive Transition or Postsecondary Educational Programs